actions-marketplace-validations/ngmy_phive-install-action/README.md

 # PHIVE Install Action
-PHIVE Install Action is a GitHub Action to download [PHIVE](https://phar.io/), install tools using the `phars.xml` file in your repository, and upload them to the artifact store.
+PHIVE Install Action is a GitHub Action to download [PHIVE](https://phar.io/), install tools while automatically answering "y" to the "Import this key?" question, and upload them to the artifact store.

 ## Requirements
 PHIVE Install Action has the following requirements: